Human-Connection/Human-Connection-Clock-API/README.md

 ```

 To run the Docker version, follow these steps:
-1. First you need to clone the git repository of the Clock of Change API.
+1. First you need to clone the git repository of the Human Connection Clock API.
 Head to a directory where you want the git repository to reside
 and open the directory in the console.
-Then run `git clone https://github.com/Human-Connection/Clock-of-Change-API.git` to clone the repository to this directory.
+Then run `git clone https://github.com/Human-Connection/Human-Connection-Clock-API.git` to clone the repository to this directory.
-2. Go to the newly created Clock-of-Change-API directory (`cd Clock-of-Change-API` in the console)
+2. Go to the newly created Human-Connection-Clock-API directory (`cd Human-Connection-Clock-API` in the console)
 3. Run `docker-compose up`.
 This will build the Docker container on first startup and run it.
-This can take a while, but after some time you should see the Clock of Change ticking.
+This can take a while, but after some time you should see the Human Connection Clock ticking.
 4. To create an initial API key and sample entries, run `docker-compose exec db_api seed.sh`.
 The initial API key you can use with your requests will have the value `secret`.

-Now the Clock of Change API server is ready for usage at [http://127.0.0.1:1337](http://127.0.0.1:1337)
+Now the Human Connection Clock API server is ready for usage at [http://127.0.0.1:1337](http://127.0.0.1:1337)

 **LOCAL INSTALLATION & USAGE**

-If you do not want to use the docker version, you can also install the Clock of Change API server locally.
+If you do not want to use the docker version, you can also install the Human Connection Clock API server locally.

-1. First you need to clone the git repository of the Clock of Change API.
+1. First you need to clone the git repository of the Human Connection Clock API.
 Head to a directory where you want the git repository to reside
 and open the directory in the console.
-Then run `git clone https://github.com/Human-Connection/Clock-of-Change-API.git` to clone the repository to this directory.
+Then run `git clone https://github.com/Human-Connection/Human-Connection-Clock-API.git` to clone the repository to this directory.
-2. Go to the newly created Clock-of-Change-API directory (`cd Clock-of-Change-API` in the console) and run `npm install`.
+2. Go to the newly created Human-Connection-Clock-API directory (`cd Human-Connection-Clock-API` in the console) and run `npm install`.
 Now all the dependencies should install.
 3. Edit the file `core/db.js` and add your MySQL credentials (host, user, password, database name).
 4. Create the tables - TODO: Add create table script & insert start values
 5. Edit the file `core/mailer.js` and add your smtp credentials (host, user, password)

-Now the Clock of Change API server is ready to tick.
+Now the Human Connection Clock API server is ready to tick.

 ## Usage

 **START THE SERVER**

 This section only applies if you have chosen the local installation.
-When installing the Clock of Change API server with Docker, the server is starting automatically.
+When installing the Human Connection Clock API server with Docker, the server is starting automatically.

-In the base Clock-of-Change-API directory run
+In the base Human-Connection-Clock-API directory run

 `npm run start`

-in the console to start the Clock of Change API server.
+in the console to start the Human Connection Clock API server.
 This will start Nodemon and the Node.js server, which will start listening for and processing requests at [http://localhost:1337](http://localhost:1337).

 **RUN DATABASE MIGRATIONS**

 This section only applies if you have chosen the local installation.
-When installing the Clock of Change API server with Docker, the database migrations are applied automatically.
+When installing the Human Connection Clock API server with Docker, the database migrations are applied automatically.

 To create the necessary tables by applying the database migrations, run `db-migrate up` in the console.